 Not all lawyers who advertise are bad.
 But like I said, I personally run away from any professional on a billboard or TV commercial.
 A good old fashioned referral has always proved to be much better much more often.
 Just sayin’.

 These are just 3 of the many things to look out for when you hire a bicycle accident lawyer.
 Call my office up and we can chat over the phone sometime about all the other million things to look out for like attorney billable hour quotas, bonus structures, professional reputation among peers, and so much more!

-Contact Ben Dodge and let the lawyers in the Bike Accident Attorneys National Network help you.
-We will assist you in your case and/or find someone for you in your state that we can trust and recommend.
+Contact Ben Dodge and let the lawyers in the Bike Accident Attorneys National Network help you find a qualified bicycle lawyer in Florida.
 We have your back.
 We are here for you.